Paerau: Geography

 Paerau is located in a large scroll plain called the Styx Basin crossed by the Taieri River, Logan Burn, Serpentine Creek and Styx Creek.
 The meanderings of the water ways are extremely complex, leaving many small oxbow lakes.
 These wetlands stretch from near Paerau to Canadian Hut.
 The area includes the 136 ha Serpentine Wildlife Management Reserve.

 The site of the Styx crossing of the Taieri River is several kilometres from the modern 'hub' of Paerau, where the school was once located.

 Located in the southern end of the Rock and Pillar Range, about 12 km south of Paerau, is the Loganburn Dam which impounds the Great Moss Swamp (also known as the Loganburn Reservoir to provide irrigation for 9,300 ha to water for the Paerau hydro power station.

 Economy

 The economy is based on agriculture.
 The district is also home to the Paerau hydro power station.

 Education

 The Paerau school was established in 1915 and closed in 2012 due to a falling roll.
+At one time the Tacon family contributed 60% of the school roll, it was never the same after they left in the early 1980's.